Since I was little I’ve dealt with various health issues, the explanations of which ultimately added up to a solid, academic ¯\_(ツ)_/¯ .

 After standing for long periods of time my feet and calves begin to sting and develop red splotches, followed by pain.
 Although they don’t swell, they feel like they might burst at any moment.
 Again, over dramatic laziness.
 It couldn’t possibly be blood pooling.

 My hands have been “shaky” since childhood.
 After some testing, I was again given the diagnosis of ¯\_(ツ)_/¯ and told it’s not a problem.
-It wasn’t until a month ago that I was finally diagnosed with an essential tremor, but I still wasn’t given a reason for it.
+It wasn’t until a few months ago, at the age of 29, that I was finally diagnosed with an essential tremor.
+Still, I wasn’t given a reason for it.

 I have headaches every day, and I have for years.
 Even before my accident and injury, I suffered from them.
 From tension headaches to stress headaches to headaches stemming from my neck, they are always either there full force or waiting in the wings.